DEFRA/delivery-group-governance/docs/index.md

   key: Delivery group governance
 ---

-The delivery group governance model defines how to decide what work a delivery group will do and how it will be delivered.
+The governance model defines how a delivery group will prioritise and deliver work.
+Delivery group leads should use these frameworks as needed.

-The model and assurances should be used by delivery groups to:
+The model and assurances should be used to:

 * deliver [services]( https://www.gov.uk/service-manual/service-assessments/what-a-service-is) in an outcome-focused and [agile](https://www.gov.uk/service-manual/agile-delivery) way
 * operate with clarity and consistency